ansys/pymapdl/doc/source/getting_started/develop_pymapdl.rst

 #. **Use branches**: Create branches for different features, bug fixes, or
    experiments.
 This keeps changes isolated and facilitates parallel development.
-The CI/CD checks that the branch name is compliant, for example, the branch name must start with a prefix and a backslash.
+The CI/CD checks that the branch name is compliant.
+For example, the branch name must start with a prefix and a backslash.
    The allowed prefixes are: